 While there is considerable evidence to back these strategies, they can have different effects on different students, in different classrooms and in different schools.
 Therefore it is very important to understand the benefits and limitations of these strategies as well as how they can be best tailored to your specific school context.

-Learn how you can better collect, analyse and use student data to tailor evidence based strategies in your school at the Evidence Based Teaching in Schools Conference running on the 7th & 8th of March in Melbourne.
+Learn how you can better collect, analyse and use student data to tailor evidence based strategies in your school at the Evidence Based Teaching in Schools Conference running on the 15th & 16th August in Sydney.